What to bring, health tips, being in Sierra Leone

 In addition to this, short taxi rides along fixed routes cost around 20p and it costs around £3 to charter a taxi across town.
 There are souvenirs to buy such as elegant woodcarvings, wooden & beaded jewellery, and some excellent materials and tailoring.

-If you are staying for the beach extension at The Place you will need to bring enough cash to pay for your stay, as you will be required to pay on arrival.
+If you are staying on at the beach you will need to bring enough cash to pay for lunch and dinner (except night 1 when we will organise a BBQ on us)!

 Health- before and during the trip